 How to wash

 All Gro-suits can be machine washed at 40°C. They can be hung out to dry or tumble dried on a low setting.
 As with all cotton goods, we have designed our Gro-suits to allow for up to 5% shrinkage.
 If your child has any allergies and you wish to wash your Gro-suit at 60°C, you should allow for a little more shrinkage.
-When washing, it is best to keep the zip closed.
-You can iron your Gro-suit on a low heat if desired, always keeping the iron away from the zip or covering the zip with a cloth.
+When washing, it is best to keep the suit closed.
+You can iron your Gro-suit on a low heat if desired, always keeping the iron away from the poppers or covering them with a cloth.
 We recommend that you wash dark colours separately for the first few washes.
 We also recommend that you wash your Gro-suit with a detergent that is free from bleaching agents in order to retain the original colours.